petpiki-ux/Neverlank-Chartered-Accountants-App/README.md

 # Neverlank Audit, Assurance & Consulting App

-An internal web app for tracking audit, assurance and consulting engagements: clients, engagements, working papers/documents, risk assessments & checklists, and team task assignment.
+An internal web app for tracking audit, assurance, consulting and secretarial engagements: clients, engagements, working papers/documents, risk assessments & checklists, and team task assignment.

 It runs on one office computer and the rest of the team accesses it from their own browser over your local network — no internet or cloud hosting